-- To engage in research and contribute through world-class publications to the department's and University's international reputation for research excellence; - To develop courses and provide teaching and supervision to undergraduate and graduate students on taught courses and to supervise research students in the department; - To examine students as required; - To participate in the administrative work of the department in both term time and vacation under the direction of the Head of Department or their delegate; - To raise external research funds, preparing proposals and securing grants and funding for major new research projects; - To develop research impact beyond academia by engaging with a wide range of policy makers, practitioners and other non-academic stakeholders.
+- To engage in research and contribute through world-class publications to the Department's and University's international reputation for research excellence; - To develop courses and provide teaching and supervision to undergraduate and graduate students on taught courses and to supervise research students in the Department; - To examine and assess students as required; - To participate in the administrative work of the Department in both term time and vacation under the direction of the Head of Department or their delegate; - To raise external research funds, preparing proposals and securing grants and funding for major new research projects, where appropriate; - To develop research impact beyond academia by engaging with a wide range of policy makers, practitioners and other non-academic stakeholders, where appropriate.

-Teaching and supervising will include specifically:
+Duties will include specifically:

-- The provision and organization of graduate teaching in Quantitative Research Methods and Research Design, as appropriate, through classes, tutorials, for the Department's MPhil, MSc and DPhil programmes and serving as a course provider for one or more optional graduate courses; - Serving as Director of Research Training as required by the Head of Department; - Supervision of graduate students on the MPhil and DPhil programmes; - Contributing, as appropriate, to other graduate courses in politics, including the MPhils in Comparative Government, and in European Politics and Society, International Relations and/or the MSc in Politics Research; - The provision and organization of undergraduate teaching (tutorials, classes and lectures) including for the undergraduate Q-Step course or equivalent; - Undergraduate and graduate examining; - Assessment and admissions duties for the graduate programmes in the Department, including an ability to assess outside the candidate's immediate area of specialization.
+- The provision and organization of graduate teaching in contemporary political theory through classes and tutorials for the Department's MPhil and MSc programmes and serving as a course provider for one or more optional graduate courses; - Supervision of graduate students on the MPhil, MSc and DPhil programmes; - A contribution to the undergraduate core paper in Theory of Politics and/or the optional Advanced Paper in Theories of Justice; - Undergraduate and graduate examining and formative assessment of graduate work; - Assessment and admissions duties for the graduate programmes in the Department, including an ability to assess outside the candidate's immediate area of specialization.